Josep Maria Jové and Lluís Salvadó

 On 22nd September 2017, Mr. Jové and Mr. Salvadó were released after refusing to testify.
-Nevertheless, they were charged with misuse of public funds, obstructing the course of justice, revelation of secrets and sedition, which comes with prison sentences of up to 15 years.
+Nevertheless, they were charged with misuse of public funds, obstructing the course of justice and revelation of secrets and sedition, which come with prison sentences of up to 15 years.

 The defence counsel has called for the case to be closed, arguing that “the investigation ordered by Barcelona Court number 13 has developed into a general political cause against the Catalan independence movement which is an illegal situation within the rule of law”.
 It started with a report presented by the extreme right-wing party VOX, in a lecture given by the senator and former judge Mr. Santiago Vidal.
-It became the judicial source for the imprisonment of the two Catalan independence movement leaders, Mr. Jordi Sànchez and Mr. Jordi Cuixart and it has moved to prosecute about other 50 people, most of them working as public officials within the Catalan government.
+It became the judicial source for the imprisonment of the two Catalan independence movement leaders, Mr. Jordi Sànchez and Mr. Jordi Cuixart and it has moved to prosecute around another 50 people, most of whom work as public officials within the Catalan government.

 Mr. Salvadó and Mr. Jové are awaiting trial and suffering a prosecution that may last for a long period of time.